 In 2003, products containing kava were banned in most European countries, because of concerns about its possible toxic effects on the liver.
 In Australia, all products containing kava were temporarily withdrawn, following the death of one person from liver failure.

 This restriction was withdrawn after a review by the Therapeutic Goods Administration in 2005.
-As a result of that review, products with standardised amounts of kava, such as in supplements and teabags, are available in Australia.
+As a result of that review, products with standardised amounts of kava, such as in supplements and teabags, became available in Australia.

 Products with kava can be used for stress, anxiety and insomnia.
 If you are thinking about taking kava for medicinal purposes, be sure to contact a healthcare professional first.